 Bank Transfer Payment:

-If you opt to pay via this method please ensure that you quote your student or UCAS number as a reference.
+If you opt to pay via this method please ensure that you quote your student university number as a reference.

 (Please send an email confirmation once payment has been made to the cashier’s: email@example.com)